 Connecticut: Connecticut's provisions reference the Federal Soldiers' and Sailors' Relief Act.

-Massachusetts: Massachusetts falls under the purview of the Federal Soldiers' and Sailors' Relief Act.

-Massachusetts Law Cite: Chapter 62, Section 5 (c)

-Maine: Maine falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
+Connecticut Law Cite: Title 12, Chapter 229, Section 12-711 Massachusetts: Massachusetts falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
+Massachusetts Law Cite: Chapter 62, Section 5 (c) Maine: Maine falls under the purview of the Federal Soldiers' and Sailors' Relief Act.
 New Hampshire: No similar provisions.
 New Hampshire has no personal income tax.
 Vermont: Vermont falls under the purview of the Federal Soldiers' and Sailors' Relief Act.

-Vermont Law Cite: Title 32, Subtitle 2, Part 3, Chapter 151, Section 5823 (b)

-11. Allocation for Nonresident Partner Income:

-In determining Rhode Island source income of a nonresident partner of any partnership only the portion of income derived from or connected with RI sources of the partners' share of income and deduction shall be included.

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Vermont Law Cite: Title 32, Subtitle 2, Part 3, Chapter 151, Section 5823 (b) 11.
+Allocation for Nonresident Partner Income: Cite: 44-30-34 Reliability estimate: 5 In determining Rhode Island source income of a nonresident partner of any partnership, only the portion of income derived from or connected with RI sources of the partners' share of income and deduction shall be included.
+Source: Personal Income Tax Revenue foregone: 2005 - Revenue loss is not reliably estimable.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison:

 Connecticut: Income of a nonresident natural person derived from or connected with sources within Connecticut includes the distributive share of partnership income.
+Connecticut Law Cite: Title 12, Chapter 229, Section 12-711.
 Massachusetts: Taxable income of any nonresident of the Commonwealth derived from Massachusetts is determined solely with respect to items of gross income from sources within Massachusetts.
 The only deductions allowed are deductions attributable to or included in Massachusetts gross income.
 Massachusetts Law Cite: Chapter 62, Section 5A.
 Maine: In determining the adjusted gross income of partnership, only that part derived from or connected with the nonresident sources in this state is included in the partner's distributive share of items of partnership income.
 Maine Law Cite: Title 36, Part 8, Section 5192.

-New Hampshire: No provision found.
+New Hampshire: No similar provisions.
 New Hampshire has no personal income tax.

-Vermont: A partner's share of the income attributable to Vermont is determined in accordance with similar requirements to those attributable to a "C" corporation.
+Vermont: A partner's share of the income attributable to Vermont is determined in accordance with similar requirements to those attributable to a ${}^{\text{\tiny "}}C{}^{\text{\tiny "}}$ corporation.
 Vermont Law Cite: Title 32, Subtitle 2, Part 3, Chapter Section 5920A.
 12. Credit for Trust Beneficiary:

-A non resident beneficiary of a trust is allowed a credit against the tax otherwise due when Rhode Island income includes all or part of an accumulation distribution by the trust on which the trust has paid the Rhode Island Tax.

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Cite: 44-30-37 Reliability estimate: 5 A nonresident beneficiary of a trust is allowed a credit against the tax otherwise due when Rhode Island income includes all or part of an accumulation distribution by the trust on which the trust has paid the Rhode Island Tax.
+Source: Personal Income Tax Revenue foregone: 2005 - Revenue loss not reliably estimable.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
 Law Comparison: Only Massachusetts and Maine have, or had, similar provisions.
 Massachusetts: A trustee or other fiduciary having control of the payment to a nonresident of the Commonwealth shall reduce the amount of income taxable.

-Maine: No similar active provision found; Maine law repealed on 7/16/1986.
+Massachusetts Law Cite: Chapter 62, Section 10.
+Maine: No similar active provision found; Maine law repealed on July 16, 1986.
+Maine Law Cite: Title 36, Part 8, Chapter 811, Section 5166.
+13. Property tax relief credit:

-13. Residential Lead Paint Credit:

-An individual is entitled to a credit against his/her Rhode Island Personal Income tax for residential lead removal if he/she (1) obtains written certification of the hazard; (2) has the hazard removed by a licensed contractor; (3) pays for the hazard's removal; and (4) obtains written certification that the dwelling is acceptable for occupancy.
-The credit is equal to the amount paid for the lead removal or reduction to a maximum of \$1,000 per dwelling unit.
-Amounts of unused credit may be carried forward for 5 years.
-The credit may not be applied until all other credits available to the taxpayer have been used.

-Source: Tax Division statistics from 2002 tax returns

-Massachusetts: This is the only New England state which has a provision similar to Rhode Island's.
-Massachusetts' credit is not allowed to renters; does not require that the hazard be removed by certified contractors; has a maximum amount of \$1,500 per dwelling unit and a 7 year carry-forward.

-Massachusetts Law Cite: Chapter 62, Section 6 (e)

-14. Property tax relief credit: